jasonshamayev/Robot/README.md

 # Robot
-Programmed a robot, that I built, using a micro controller and C.
+Programmed a robot, that I built, using a micro controller and C in my Embedded Systems class.

 This robot was hand built and required soldering, which is something I learned from this project.
 I have included all the files I used to make this robot function.
 Each file has configurations for the Tiva™ TM4C123GH6PM Microcontroller that is used to program the robot.